Mar Vista Animal Medical Center

 QUARANTINES WHEN TRAVELING

-Great Britain, Hawaii, and several other island areas have successfully eradicated rabies from their territory.
+Great Britain, Hawaii, Japan, New Zealand, and several other island areas have successfully eradicated rabies from their territory.
 These places are EXTREMELY cautious about allowing potential carriers of rabies in.
 Because of the long incubation period of rabies, a very long quarantine is needed; however, this must be balanced by the expense associated with quarantine and an owner's reluctance to be separated from his or her pet.
 Most places that have eradicated rabies have special protocols for avoiding or minimizing quarantine.
 Typically, a microchip is implanted in the pet for identification purposes, a rabies antibody titer (a measurement of vaccine-induced protection) must be performed at an approved laboratory, and rabies vaccine documentation is necessary.

 For links to travel requirements for other states and other countries, please visit our page on Traveling with your Pet.